Fast delivery

 • Hay fever: Behind the widespread hay fever are pollen allergies.
 Various plants spread their pollen to fertilize each other.
 As tiny particles, pollen drifts through the air—when inhaled, the proteins they contain can trigger allergic reactions.
 Typical symptoms of a pollen allergy are sneezing, an itchy and runny nose, or watery eyes.
 In more severe cases, headaches or even shortness of breath and the development of allergic asthma can occur.
 It is suspected that factors such as smoking, passive smoking, or air pollution promote the development of pollen allergies.
 In Central Europe, hay fever is mainly caused by the following pollen: alder and hazel from January to March, ash and birch from April to summer, mugwort from August to autumn, and grass pollen from late spring to autumn.
 Learn more in our blog post about hay fever.

 • House dust allergy: Dust accumulates in every house and is almost unavoidable.
 However, the dust itself causes at most mild respiratory irritation—the house dust allergy is a reaction to substances in the feces of mites.
 These partly microscopic arachnids are practically everywhere—they live in carpets, curtains, bedcovers, etc. The allergy manifests through cold-like symptoms, less frequently through eye irritation.
 House dust allergies are rarely severe and are more annoying than dangerous.
 However, in some cases, asthma can develop.
 In rare cases, cross allergies with the consumption of shellfish are known.
 Regular household hygiene is usually sufficient to keep the amount of dust and allergens at a tolerable level.
 It is recommended to do a lot of damp cleaning to avoid stirring up dust unnecessarily while cleaning.
+Learn more in our blog post about house dust allergies.

 • Animal hair allergy: Again, the name of the allergy is somewhat misleading because it is not the hair of popular pets like dogs or cats that causes problems.
 The allergies actually arise from specific proteins in the animals' saliva.
 During grooming, the proteins get into the animal's hair and spread throughout the household with shed hair.
 There, the allergens can float in the air for a long time as tiny particles.
 Cat allergies are most commonly triggered, closely followed by dogs.
 Cat allergy sufferers are usually allergic to all cat breeds, although some breeds produce less allergenic saliva.
 Dog allergy sufferers are sometimes only allergic to certain breeds.
 The symptoms often resemble a cold, with swollen and watery eyes also typical.
 Frequent cleaning of areas frequented by animals and installing air purifiers can help reduce allergen exposure.
+Learn more in our blog post about animal hair allergies.

 • Sun allergy: If welts, blisters, or itchy rash develop one to two days after sun exposure, there is likely a hypersensitivity to UV radiation.
 Technically speaking, "polymorphic light eruption" is not an allergy.
 The exact reasons are still unknown, but this overreaction often occurs when the skin comes into contact with sunlight more intensely after the winter months and then subsides again.
 Those prone to severe manifestations should seek medical advice—sometimes the skin can gradually get used to UV light through light therapy.
 Learn more in our blog post about sun allergy.

 • Contact allergies: These allergies can be very tricky as their symptoms often do not appear until twelve hours, sometimes even days after contact with the triggering substance.
 By far the most common trigger of a contact allergy is the metal nickel.
 Those affected may be unable to wear nickel-containing jewelry or need to ensure their skin does not come into contact with metal buttons.
 The contact site shows redness, swelling, or welts when the allergy occurs.
 In severe cases, oozing blisters or, in the worst case, chronic contact eczema with keratinization and scarring may develop.
 Since the reaction occurs so late, severe symptoms can already occur the first time it appears.
 If the trigger is identified, it can be avoided, and sufferers remain symptom-free.
 Desensitization, as with other allergies, is not yet possible.
+Learn more in our blog post about contact allergies.

 • Food allergies: They are very common and exist in various forms and varieties.
 A food allergy can cause symptoms such as swollen or tingling oral mucosa, bloating, abdominal pain, or hives.
 In rare cases, however, a life-threatening anaphylactic shock can occur—the peanut allergy is a typical trigger here.
 While some food allergies manifest immediately, others belong to the delayed types, making their diagnosis extremely difficult.
 Fortunately, severe food allergies are rare.
+Learn more in our blog post about food allergies.

 • Gluten allergy: Another colloquial term often used broadly for intolerances to wheat or the gluten found in various grains.
 The symptoms, ranging from bloating to severe diarrhea, may indicate wheat intolerance or celiac disease.
 Severe diarrhea symptoms suggest celiac disease—an autoimmune disease of the small intestine lining.
 Corresponding symptoms after consuming foods containing wheat or other grains should be clarified by a doctor.